Professor Thomas Nichols

 PhD

-Dr. Nichols is the Professor of Neuroimaging Statistics and a Wellcome Trust Senior Research Fellow in Basic Biomedical Science.
-He is a statistician with a solitary focus on modelling and inference methods for brain imaging research.
+Prof. Nichols is a statistician with a solitary focus on modelling and inference methods for brain imaging research.
 He has a unique background, with both industrial and academic experience, and diverse training including computer science, cognitive neuroscience and statistics.
-After serving on the faculty of University of Michigan's Department of Biostatistics he became the Director Modelling and Genetics at GlaxoSmithKline's Clinical Imaging Centre, London.
+After serving on the faculty of the University of Michigan's Department of Biostatistics he became the Director Modelling and Genetics at GlaxoSmithKline's Clinical Imaging Centre, London.
 He returned to academia in 2009 moving to the University of Warwick, taking a joint position between the Department of Statistics and the Warwick Manufacturing Group.
 He joined the BDI in 2017.

-For a full list of publications please see my CV, my Google Scholar page, my NCBI Bibliography or ORCID profile; my research pages have publications in topical groups, or meet my students who do most of the work.
-My Neuroimaging Tips & Tricks blog has practical tips for neuroimaging researchers, and less practical stuff can be found on twitter.
+For a full list of publications please see Prof. Nichols's CV, Google Scholar page, NCBI Bibliography or ORCID profile.
+His research pages have publications in topical groups, or meet his team who do most of the work.
+His Neuroimaging Tips & Tricks blog has practical tips for neuroimaging researchers, and less practical stuff can be found on X.

 Recent publications